 - Meeting with managers to recommend solutions

 As of May 2018, operations research analysts earned an average income of $83,990 per year.
-Job availability for this role is expected to increase 27% by the year 2026.
+Job availability for this role is expected to increase by 27% by the year 2026.

 Marketing managers7 plan and direct marketing campaigns.
-They are sometimes directly employed by companies; other times, marketing managers may be responsible for directing marketing initiatives on behalf of an advertising firm that works with a variety of companies.
+They are sometimes directly employed by companies; other times, marketing managers may be responsible for directing marketing initiatives on behalf of an advertising firm that works with various companies.
 Marketing managers often use statistical data to determine a brand’s image or the success of a specific product and use that information to formulate appropriate advertising campaigns.
 Day-to-day duties include: